ashismo/ashismo.github.com/_posts/hibernate/2015-05-22-Important-Concepts-of-Hibernate.md

 </code></pre>

-## Dirty read, Phantom Read and Non Repeatable Read problem
+## Dirty read, Phantom Read and Non Repeatable Read

 * **Dirty read** occurs when one transaction is changing records/tuple and second transaction is trying to read this tuple/record before the original change has been committed or rolled back.
 This is known as a dirty read scenario because there is always the possibility that the first transaction may rollback the change, resulting in the second transaction having read an invalid value.